Todd Lamb (racing driver): Engineering

-Todd graduated from GMI Engineering & Management Institute in 1993 with a degree in mechanical engineering.
-He worked for 10 years in the Detroit area as an automotive engineer, designing safety components for cars and light trucks.
+Lamb graduated from GMI Engineering & Management Institute in 1993 with a degree in mechanical engineering.
+He worked for ten years in the Detroit area as an automotive engineer, designing safety components for cars and light trucks.

 Entrepreneur

-In 2002, Todd became founder and publisher of the car magazine, Speed, Style, & Sound.
-In 2004, Todd became founder and publisher of the custom sportbike magazine 2Wheel Tuner.
+In 2002, Lamb became founder and publisher of the car magazine, Speed, Style, & Sound.
+In 2004, he became founder and publisher of the custom sportbike magazine 2Wheel Tuner.
 He sold his publishing company in 2007.

 Racing

-Todd began racing go-karts at the age of ten, and later in 1996, he graduated from Skip Barber Racing School.
-In 2007, Todd won the national championship in Spec Miata with OPM Autosports and the 25 Hours of Thunderhill with BiggsB Racing.
-In 2008, Todd won the national championship in Spec Miata with SafeRacer, the American Road Race of Champions at Road Atlanta with East Street Auto, and the 13 Hours at Virginia International Raceway with OPM Autosports.
-In 2009, competing in the Playboy Mazda MX-5 Cup series, Todd set series records for number of poles (7), wins (8), and consecutive poles (5) on the way to winning the championship with Atlanta Motorsports Group.
-In 2010, as part of the MAZDASPEED Motorsports Development Ladder, Todd competed in the Rolex Sports Car Series and Continental Tire Sports Car Challenge under Grand American Road Racing Association sanction, drove the Racers Edge Motorsports Mazda RX-8 in Roxel GT with Jordan Taylor during the 2010 Rolex Sports Car Series season, and drove the i-MOTO MAZDASPEED3 in ST with Glenn Bocchino during the 2010 Continental Tire Sports Car Challenge season.
-In 2014, Todd won the 13 Hours at Virginia International Raceway with Elgin Racing.
+Lamb began racing go-karts at the age of ten, and later in 1996, he graduated from Skip Barber Racing School.
+In 2007, Lamb won the national championship in Spec Miata with OPM Autosports and the 25 Hours of Thunderhill with BiggsB Racing.
+In 2008, Lamb won the national championship in Spec Miata with SafeRacer, the American Road Race of Champions at Road Atlanta with East Street Auto, and the 13 Hours at Virginia International Raceway with OPM Autosports.
+In 2009, competing in the Playboy Mazda MX-5 Cup series, Lamb set series records for number of poles (7), wins (8), and consecutive poles (5) on the way to winning the championship with Atlanta Motorsports Group.
+In 2010, as part of the MAZDASPEED Motorsports Development Ladder, Lamb competed in the Rolex Sports Car Series and Continental Tire Sports Car Challenge under Grand American Road Racing Association sanction, drove the Racers Edge Motorsports Mazda RX-8 in Roxel GT with Jordan Taylor during the 2010 Rolex Sports Car Series season, and drove the i-MOTO MAZDASPEED3 in ST with Glenn Bocchino during the 2010 Continental Tire Sports Car Challenge season.
+In 2014, Lamb won the 13 Hours at Virginia International Raceway with Elgin Racing.

-Todd is writing articles about his racing experience at SPEEDtv.com.
+Lamb is writing articles about his racing experience at SPEEDtv.com.